 Cable TV delivers programming to subscribers via coaxial cables that transmit radio frequency signals.
 This requires a cable box, a remote, and — most likely — a professional technician to come and install the equipment into your home.

-According to Allconnect, Cable TV is still the most popular service type due to its reliability (unlike satellite, it won’t go out during a storm) and its availability (roughly 89% of U.S. residents have access).
-Plus, most cable companies also offer internet and home phone services, making saving with a bundle a breeze.
+Cable TV is still the most popular service type due to its reliability (unlike satellite, it won’t go out during a storm) and its availability (roughly 89% of U.S. residents have access).
+Plus, most cable companies also offer internet and home phone services, making bundling internet and tv a breeze.

 Despite cable’s wide reach, you have to make sure there are providers in your area.
 Rural areas are less likely to be within a cable provider’s service area.